 You can use threaded rod (often called All-Thread) for a million things.
 Make a long bolt, or just the right size fastener.
 It’s also good for special brackets if you weld to it.
 And, if you’re not careful, you can make it fail in a million ways too.

 Do you need to weigh something really heavy but don’t have access to an industrial scale?
-How can I weigh heavy things — like my trailer frame — without a specialty scale?
-When we look at “Where Does The Axle Go” and other build objectives, often it is not convenient to haul things down to … Read more
+How can I weigh heavy things — like a trailer frame — without a special huge or super heavy duty scale?
+Answer: With some physics and a little math.

 A reader submission showing creativity in his lifting Solutions!
 A big Thank You to “A Treehouse Dweller” for this story about building a house crane to access his tall home.
 Of course, this is pretty cool in my opinion.